 Mentors and advisors can provide invaluable guidance and support in your personal and professional growth.
 Look for individuals who have achieved what you aspire to accomplish and approach them with a sincere request for mentorship or advice.
 Know what you want from the mentor-mentee relationship by asking targeted questions, doing the work, having goals, and continually learning.

-Mastering the art of networking is a lifelong journey that requires patience, persistence, dedication, and authenticity.
+Mastering the art of networking is a lifelong journey that requires patience, persistence and dedication.
 Building connections that count involves understanding the purpose of networking, being authentic, offering value, and cultivating a diverse network.
 Remember that networking is not just about what you can gain but also about what you can contribute.
 Step out of your comfort zone and meet new people, grab opportunities, and create meaningful relationships that will benefit you personally and professionally.